kmehltretter82/frama-c-linux/README.md

 machine-readable failure taxonomy.
 The initial pinned `x86_64` corpus improved from 1/21 to 21/21 unmodified Linux translation units reaching a typed AST;
-the follow-on DWC3 driver corpus reaches 8/8, and a complete Open vSwitch `datapath.c` reaches 1/1, for 30/30 across all three sets.
+the follow-on DWC3 driver corpus reaches 8/8, and a complete Open vSwitch `datapath.c` reaches 1/1, for 30/30 across all three `x86_64` sets.
+The same 21-file library corpus also reaches 21/21 with exact ARM64 Kbuild commands and the generated `gcc_arm64` machine model.
 See [KERNEL.md](KERNEL.md#current-measured-status) for the reproducible command, scope, caveats, and next work.